What is Ingrezza and how is it used?

 CYP2D6 Poor Metabolizers

-Consider reducing INGREZZA dose based on tolerability for known CYP2D6 poor metabolizers [see DOSAGE AND ADMINISTRATION].
-Increased exposure (Cmax and AUC) to valbenazine's active metabolite is anticipated in CYP2D6 poor metabolizers.
+Dosage reduction of INGREZZA is recommended for known CYP2D6 poor metabolizers [see DOSAGE AND ADMINISTRATION].
+Increased exposure (Cmax and AUC) to valbenazine’s active metabolite is anticipated in CYP2D6 poor metabolizers.
 Increased exposure of active metabolite may increase the risk of exposure-related adverse reactions [see CLINICAL PHARMACOLOGY].

 Dosage reduction of INGREZZA is recommended for patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION].
 Patients with moderate to severe hepatic impairment (Child-Pugh score 7 to 15) had higher exposure of valbenazine and its active metabolite than patients with normal hepatic function [see CLINICAL PHARMACOLOGY].

-Dosage adjustment is not necessary for patients with mild to moderate renal impairment (creatinine clearance 30 to 90 mL/min).
-INGREZZA does not undergo primary renal clearance.
-INGREZZA is not recommended in patients with severe renal impairment (creatinine clearance <30 mL/min).
+Dosage adjustment is not necessary for patients with mild, moderate, or severe renal impairment.
+INGREZZA does not undergo primary renal clearance [see CLINICAL PHARMACOLOGY].

 The pre-marketing clinical trials involving INGREZZA in approximately 850 subjects do not provide information regarding symptoms with overdose.